qqibrow/qqibrow.github.io/about.md

 permalink: /about/
 ---

-Hi, My name is Lu Niu and I am a backend developer in Bay Area, focusing on distribute system and performance tuning.
+Hi, My name is Lu Niu and I am a backend developer in Bay Area, focusing on distribute system development and performance tuning.

 ### More Information

+* C++ programmer.
 * Love beautiful design and clean code
-* Source code reader
-* Fancy about OS implementation
-* Used to be a computer vision researcher

 ### Contact me